MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 In this post I'll break down the elements of this NGINX config and how it ties in with Django, so that you can confidently debug, update and extend it in the future.

-If you have specific questions that aren't covered by this post, I recommend looking at the official NGINX documentation [here](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/).

 ## What is this file supposed to achieve?